crweiner/hacktoberfest-swag-list/docs/list.md

 - **Swag**: Tshirt, Stickers

-- **Requirements**
-    -Submit 1 or more pull requests and get them approved/merged to receive a Tshirt.
+- **Requirements**: Submit 1 or more pull requests and get them approved/merged to receive a Tshirt.
 - **How to sign up**: visit [this repo](https://github.com/hasura/graphql-engine)
 - **Issues**: Any issue [listed here](https://github.com/hasura/graphql-engine/issues)
-- **Notes**:
-- If merged/approved, they will comment in your PR with information regarding swags
+- **Notes**: If merged/approved, they will comment in your PR with information regarding swags
 - For more information, [visit](https://hasura.io/blog/with-hasura-celebrate-open-source-in-style-with-hacktoberfest/)

 ### I